Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL Wild Card Weekend, more

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-The 2026 NFL playoffs have arrived, with a six-game slate for Wild Card Weekend.
-Two of them take place on Saturday, featuring Rams vs. Panthers and Packers vs. Bears.
-The best DFS apps offer wagering opportunities with NFL player props available for the likes of Matthew Stafford, Bryce Young, Josh Jacobs and DJ Moore.
-With the latest Betr Picks promo code CBSSPORTS you can make NFL bets not only on Saturday's Wild Card games, but you can also look ahead to the contests on Sunday and Monday as well.
+The 2026 NFL playoffs continue on with three Wild Card matchups on Sunday, providing several opportunities to wager on NFL player props across the best DFS apps.
+Bills vs. Jaguars is in the early afternoon, with Eagles vs. 49ers in the late afternoon window, before Patriots vs. Chargers on Sunday night.
+With the latest Betr Picks promo code CBSSPORTS you can make NFL predictions on one, two or all three of the contests, not to mention the Monday night game between the Steelers and Texans.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.